tomastraini/Spring-Boot-Angular-11-CRUD/README.md

 # SpringBootProject
+Project made with:
-Project made with Spring Boot, Hibernate and SQL Server as database manager.
+- Spring Boot (Java) and Hibernate as ORM
+- Angular 11 as Front-end
+- SQL Server as main DB manager and MongoDB microservices

 <br>